maei/golang_chan_broadcast/README.md

-# Non Blocking ByteBuffer for handling channel upstreamData
+# Non Blocking ByteBuffer for handling channel upstream
 Implements a double linked list for buffering bytes.